Eileen Wilks

-Eileen Wilks is an American fiction writer living in Midland, Texas.
+Eileen Wilks (born November 3, 1952) is an American fiction writer living in Midland, Texas.

 Biography

-Eileen Wilks moved from West Texas to the town of Norman, OK in the summer of 2012, and has previously lived in Canada and Venezuela, as well as twelve U.S. cities in five states.
+Eileen Wilks moved from West Texas to the town of Norman, Oklahoma in the summer of 2012, and has previously lived in Canada and Venezuela, as well as twelve U.S. cities in five states.

 Wilks' first book, a Silhouette Desire titled The Loner and the Lady (1996), hit the USA Today Bestseller List at #146 on May 30, 1996 and was nominated for the 1996 Romantic Times Best First Short Contemporary award.